New York Fishing

 A lost license may be replaced for $5.00 at any license issuing outlet.

-To qualify for a resident license, one must reside in New York State for more than 30 days immediately preceding the date of application for a license.
-Property ownership in New York State does not necessarily constitute residency.
+To qualify for a resident license, a person must live in New York State for more than 30 days immediately preceding the date of application.

-Active members of the U.S. Armed Forces stationed in the state, and full-time college students in residence in the state during the school year (proof required) also qualify for resident licenses at regular prices.
+Active members of the U.S. Armed Forces stationed in New York and full-time college students in residence in the state during the school year (proof required) qualify for annual resident licenses.

 Persons holding a freshwater fishing license may take freshwater fish by angling, spearing, hooking, longbow, nets, traps and tip-ups; take frogs by spearing, catching with the hands or by use of a club or hook; and take baitfish for personal use, all as permitted by law or DEC.